How to start a clothes shop

 If starting an online clothes store, you may also be able to consider drop shipping as an alternative to holding physical stock.
-Keeping physical stock is an attractive prospect to some as it means you can brand the packaging that gets sent out, but drop shipping means you don't actually have to keep stock or physically post it, and can be a good way to test what does and doesn't work before you invest further into your clothes shop business (read more in our guide to how dropshipping works).
+Keeping physical stock is an attractive prospect to some as it means you can brand the packaging that gets sent out, but drop shipping means you don't actually have to keep stock or physically post it, and can be a good way to test what does and doesn't work before you invest further into your clothes shop business.

 How much does it cost to start and run a fashion business?

 If you're setting up a physical clothes shop, the set-up costs will depend greatly on how large your shop is and where you locate, since rental costs will be a major expense.
 The location of your shop will determine how much you pay on to rent.